Brianstorm

-"Brianstorm" (often mistaken as "Brainstorm") is a song by the English rock band Arctic Monkeys.
+"Brianstorm" is a song by the English rock band Arctic Monkeys.
 It was released on 2 April 2007 as the lead single from their second studio album, Favourite Worst Nightmare (2007).
 The song was initially released as a digital download, before being released to physical formats on 16 April 2007.

 The song was noticeably louder and heavier than previous efforts, marking the band's evolved sound.
 The song prominently features 'thundering drums' and surf-rock tremolo guitars.
 The song is also well known for its intricate and rapid drum track, which was voted the tenth best drum track of the millennium on MusicRadar.

 "Brianstorm" was a commercial success, debuting at number 21 in the UK Singles Chart via downloads alone.
 Following its physical release, it peaked at number two, behind Beyoncé and Shakira's "Beautiful Liar".
 In Scotland, the song became the band's fourth consecutive number-one single on the Scottish Singles Chart.
 "Brianstorm" is one of the band's most successful singles worldwide, reaching number four in Denmark, number seven in Ireland, and number 10 in Spain.
 It came in at number 62 on MTV Asia's list of Top 100 Hits of 2007.

 Background and recording

 Prior to the single, there had been a great deal of media speculation questioning the band's ability to emulate their successes of 2006 and their debut album.
 The single marks a noticeable change in the band's logo and cover art, with the "frenetic" cover art seeming to mirror the nature of the track.
 The track has no chorus, but features an "ascending guitar duel which sounds like a cross between "Telstar", Mogwai and the Monkeys' own "When the Sun Goes Down"."
 A feature of Arctic Monkeys songs in the past, Alex Turner's Sheffield-accent is again a feature, "singing over rough, relentless bass and surprisingly appropriate guitar triplets."

 When asked to say a little about the song's protagonist, Alex Turner replied, "I can't remember Brian now...
 I don't know if he were in my imagination or what... it's a blank spot in my brain...
 I think that's what he [Brian] wanted."
-He later explained in NME that Brian had been a guy that they had met backstage in the band's dressing room at a gig at Studio Coast "Ageha" in Tokyo, Japan, and that "When he left the room, we were a bit in awe of his presence.
-So we did a brainstorm for what he was like, drew a little picture and wrote things about him," while guitarist Jamie Cook added "He was right smooth, very LA.
+He later explained in NME that Brian had been a guy that they had met backstage in the band's dressing room at a gig at Studio Coast "Ageha" in Tokyo, Japan.
+He said, "When he left the room, we were a bit in awe of his presence.
+So we did a brainstorm for what he was like, drew a little picture and wrote things about him", while guitarist Jamie Cook added, "He was right smooth, very LA.
 He just appeared with like a business card and like a round neck T-shirt and a tie loosely around it, I'd never seen that before.
 It felt like he was trying to get inside your mind.
 We were checking out his attire; it inspired us."